datalogics-seu/DLE-NotShipped/README.md

 APDFL DLE (mostly CSharp) samples -- Derived from demos, blogs or other sources

+** AddHeaderFooter.cs - Adds a haeader and footer to the first page.
+Uses the Page BoundingBox (or BBox) to determine the area of the page that
+contains content and then adds the header/footer text to the areas above and below the current BBox.

 ** AddTextToDocument-WithTimer.cs - Tests performance/speed of the OCRParams Performance options (Default vs. Faster vs. MoreAccuracy vs. BestAccuracy).
 Unscientific test showed that the Faster option took 25%-50% of the elapsed time of BestAccuracy. v15.0.4 and higher.
 Place in \Sample_Source\OpticalCharacterRecognition\AddTextToDocumentWithTimer

 ** CheckForMissingAppearanceStreams.cs - Examine any Widget annotations (not all annots) for fields that have a missing appearance and also have a value.  v15.0.4 and higher.
 Place in \Sample_Source\Annotations\